hirzi/LSD/README.md

 In these commands, we have applied the same filtering regime as in the simulated data.

 #  iii) Remove correlation between summary statistics
 To account for potential correlation between summary statistics and to retain only their informative components, we apply a Partial Least Squares transformation.
 We can calculate PLS coefficients via find_pls.r.
-Be sure to modify the following g lines in this script depending on the format of your summary statistics file.
+We want to find the minimum number of PLS components that explains the majority of the signal.
+Hence, a strategy is two run this in two steps: 1) run for # PLS components = # of summary statistics. find_pls.r will output a plot which helps determine what the optimum number of PLS components is.
+2) Re-run find_pls.r with the optimum number of PLS components.
+Be sure to modify the following lines in this script depending on the format of your summary statistics file.

 	# Define working directory
 	directory<-"/cluster/work/gdc/people/lhirzi/ABC_Simulations/"

 	# Define number of PLS components
-	numComp<-15
+	numComp<-6

 	# Define the starting column for the summary statistics
 	firstStat<-13